funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     Source:
         -d DOMAIN [DOMAIN ...], --domain DOMAIN [DOMAIN ...]
                                 Test one or more domains, separated by spaces.

+                                When this option is used, no output files are generated.
         -u URL [URL ...], --url URL [URL ...]
                                 Test one or more full URL, separated by spaces.
         -f FILE, --file FILE  Read a local or remote (RAW link) file and test all domains inside it.